John Bardwell Ebden: Business interests

 A man of unusual proactivity, ambition and business acumen, he fought his way to the top of the Cape commercial scene and went on to establish a variety of important enterprises.
 He founded the Cape of Good Hope Bank and Trade Society, he established the Cape's Commercial Exchange in 1817, he helped to set up the Cape's first insurance company, and he was an early pioneer in the Copperfields.
 He built up an export trading network with Europe, East Asia and St Helena.

 In all of these enterprises, and others, he came to hold an increasingly dominant position, positions he held until his death.
-He was President of the CoGH Bank (1838-1873), Chair of the Commercial Exchange and President of the Chamber of Commerce (1861-1873).
+He was President of the CoGH Bank (1838–1873), Chair of the Commercial Exchange and President of the Chamber of Commerce (1861–1873).

 Following emancipation of slaves in 1834, Ebden was compensated in 1836 to the value of £231 for four enslaved people in Cape of Good Hope.

 The "JB Ebden Prize" and "JB Ebden Scholarships" became institutions in the Cape; the former won by J.H.
-Hofmeyr in 1916, and the latter enabled Jan Christiaan Smuts to graduate from Cambridge.
+Hofmeyr in 1916, and the latter which was founded by his son Judge John Watts EBDEN (1810 - 1886) enabled Jan Christiaan Smuts to graduate from Cambridge.